 Any member who has not opted out of the paper copy, and is not receiving it should contact the RPS Membership Department to confirm that their correct address is recorded.
 The Secretary will be pleased to post single copies to members who have failed to receive them.

-Also, subscription cost of 'The IRIS' for non-members of the RPS / Nature Group is £18.
+Non-members can obtain a copy of the IRIS for a fee of £18.
 Please contact the Nature Group's Secretary for more details.

-Spring Copy deadline 20th December - Published early March
+Spring Copy deadline 8th December - published mid March

 All contributions should be submitted to the Editor.
 Items covering any aspect of nature photography and/or natural history are welcomed, including reviews on equipment and relevant books.

 Copy should be sent as txt, rtf or docx files by email.
 Please do not send hard copy.

 Digitally captured photographic images to support your article (whether vertical or horizontal) should be supplied as 8 bit jpg files, 216mm (2555 pixels) on the longest edge, at 300pixels per inch, quality 12, file size approximately 5MB.
 Please send images via WeTransfer.

 If your image is selected for use on the cover of The Iris you will be asked to supply a larger file.

 No payment will be made for material used.

 The following are downloadable articles published in previous issues of The IRIS.